LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 The `bom/1` option is ignored when not using a Unicode encoding.
 The `bom/1` and `encoding/1` options are ignored when a `type(binary)` option is present.

-4. The `open/3` predicate (for text files) always perform BOM detection on mode `read` and uses the corresponding encoding if a BOM is found.
+4. The `open/3` predicate (for text files) always performs BOM detection on mode `read` and uses the corresponding encoding if a BOM is found.
 Otherwise the default encoding is used (which can be queried using the `encoding` flag).
 In `write` mode, a BOM is written if the default encoding is `UTF-16` or `UTF-32` but not if the encoding is `UTF-8`, `UTF-16LE`, `UTF-16BE`, `UTF-32LE`, or `UTF-32LE`.
 If the encoding is `UTF-16` or `UTF-32`, the data is written